pjvds/zsh-cwd/README.md

 `zsh-cwd` records directory changes in all shells and lets you change to the latest working directory.

+# Usage

+As you change directory the path will be stored in a state file (default `~/.cwd`).
+You can use `cwd` to change the current working directory to the latest state.

+This allows you to open a new terminal at the last known working directory.

+To force a directory path to be written to the state you can use `rwd`.
+This can be helpful if you have recently changed directory somewhere but now want to make sure the current working directory is recorded as the latest working directory.

 # Installation

 ## oh-my-zsh